Script Development / Simple Cache DFF.CACHE

 DFF.CACHE.hget(...)

-Retrieve a field value from the hash structure, parameters as follows:
+Get a field value from a hash structure, parameters are as follows:

 Parameter |